Why not getting a job in Finland?

-The attractions of working in Finland are many.
-Finland can offer good, high-quality working conditions, employees have a secure status, children and youths enjoy good educational opportunities, public services run smoothly and we have many successful, internationally well-known companies.
+The benefits of working in Finland are many.
+Finland can offer good, high-quality working conditions, employees have a secure status, children and youth enjoy good educational opportunities, public services run smoothly and the country has many successful, internationally well-known companies.

 While the above mentioned industries are still going strong, Finland has in recent years also become the start-up hub of Europe where various companies have started their journey.
 SLUSH Helsinki is after all, one of the biggest start-up events in Europe!

 In addition, to the well-known success stories of the gaming companies Rovio (Angry Birds) and Supercell (Clash of Clans), there are an amazing number of promising and rapidly growing start-ups and young growth companies in cleantech, ICT, life sciences and nano technology in Finland.
 Hence, a lot of opportunities for newly graduated international students.